Home Theater Recommendations

 *Quick note about this receiver, it’s a stereo receiver meaning it only supports 2 speakers used in stereo*

-If you’re concerned with getting a receiver and you plan on doing 5.1, this would be the one.
+If you’re concerned with getting a receiver and you plan on doing 5.1, the RX-V385 is a solid choice.
 Also looks really nice in person honestly, and it supports the newest standards like 4k and hdr.

 What I like about this receiver is the fact that it’s 5.2, meaning it will allow you to connect 2 subwoofers if that is something you are interested in.
-Supports 4k/hdr.
+Also supports 4k/hdr.

 Super awesome considering the fact that it supports all the newest tv standards, 7.2, and even Bluetooth capability.
 Plus it looks good!